jokelbaf/Sanya-Nya/Readme.md

 - If you found a bug you can create an issue and if I have time I will look through it.
 Pull requests are also welcome.

-- To change language of the Bot, go to `Config.py, line 9` and change it to either `ru` or `en`.
-You can actually implement database to change language per guild/user but I'm too lazy for this shit.
+- To change language of the Bot, go to `Config.py, line 22` and change it to `ru` or `en` or `auto`.
+If you set language to `auto`, Sanya will use either client or guild language (more info in config).

 # Links
 - **[License](https://github.com/RealSosiso4ka/Sanya-Nya/blob/master/LICENSE)**